Inquiry in France over 'clandestine' Covid-defying dinners - RFI

 Paris (AFP)

-A report by a French television channel alleging "clandestine" luxury dinners in Paris despite the pandemic has sparked an investigation and a political furore over the claims the elite were brazenly ignoring rules they themselves had set.
+A report by a French television channel alleging "clandestine" luxury dinners in Paris despite the pandemic has sparked an investigation and public furore over claims the nation's political elite were brazenly ignoring rules they themselves had set.

 The M6 private channel on Friday broadcast a reportage based on footage recorded with a hidden camera purportedly from a clandestine restaurant in a high-end area of Paris where neither the staff nor the diners were wearing masks.

-All restaurants and cafes remain closed in France for eating in and the country this week began a new limited nationwide lockdown to deal with surging Covid-19 infections.
+All restaurants and cafes have been closed in France for eating in for the last five months.
+The country this week began a new limited nationwide lockdown to deal with surging Covid-19 infections.

 The hashtag #OnVeutLesNoms (We Want the Names) went viral on Twitter, as speculation swirled over who may have attended such dinners.

-Paris prosecutor Remy Heitz said Sunday that a criminal probe had been opened after the reportage into putting the lives of others at risk.
+Paris prosecutor Remy Heitz said Sunday that a criminal probe had been opened into putting the lives of others at risk.

 The investigation would assess "if these evenings were organised in defiance of health rules and to determine who were the possible organisers and participants."